andruian/andruian/example-data/datasets/README.md

   there are 10 source classes linking to 10 intermediate classes, linking to 10 more intermediate classes, linking to 10 RÚIAN classes.
 - See [construct-query.sparql](construct-query.sparql) to see how they were created (with slight adjustments)
+- Each dataset has 10x more actual triples than its name.
+10.ttl contains 100 triples.